Eye in the Sky (2015 film)

 Eye in the Sky is a 2015 British thriller film starring Helen Mirren, Aaron Paul, Alan Rickman, and Barkhad Abdi.
 Directed by Gavin Hood and written by Guy Hibbert, the film explores the ethical challenges of drone warfare.
 Filming began in South Africa in September 2014.

 The film premiered at the 2015 Toronto International Film Festival on 11 September 2015.
 Bleecker Street distributed the film in cinemas in the United States with a limited release on 11 March 2016 and then a wide release on 1 April.

-It is the last live-action film to feature Alan Rickman, who died in January 2016 (his last film overall, Alice Through the Looking Glass, features his voice acting only).
+It is the last live-action film to feature Alan Rickman, who died on 14 January 2016 (his last film overall, Alice Through the Looking Glass, features his voice acting only).
 The film was dedicated to his memory.

 Plot

-The film opens in Nairobi, Kenya, where Alia Mo'Allim, a young girl, twirls a hula-hoop in her backyard.

 British Army Colonel Katherine Powell wakes up and hears that an undercover British/Kenyan agent has been murdered by the Al-Shabaab group.
-From Northwood Headquarters, she takes command of a mission to capture three of the ten highest-level Al-Shabaab leaders, who are meeting in a safe house in Nairobi.
+From Northwood Headquarters, she takes command of a mission to capture three of the ten highest-level Al-Shabaab leaders meeting in a safe house in Nairobi.

-A multinational team works on the capture mission, linked together by video and voice systems.
+A multinational team works on the capture mission, linked by video and voice systems.
 Aerial surveillance is provided by a USAF MQ-9 Reaper drone controlled from Creech Air Force Base in Nevada by Second Lieutenant Steve Watts.
 Undercover Kenyan field agents, including Jama Farah, use short-range ornithopter and insectothopter cameras to link in ground intelligence.
 Kenyan special forces are positioned nearby to make the arrest.
 Facial recognition to identify human targets is done at Joint Intelligence Center Pacific at Pearl Harbor in Hawaii.
 The mission is supervised in the United Kingdom by a COBRA meeting that includes British Lieutenant General Frank Benson, two full government ministers and a ministerial under-secretary.

 Farah discovers that the three high-level targets are now arming two suicide bombers for what is presumed to be an attack on a civilian target.
 Powell decides that the imminent bombing changes the mission objective from "capture" to "kill".
-She requests Watts to prepare a precision Hellfire missile attack on the building, and solicits the opinion of her British Army legal counsel.
+She requests Watts to prepare a precision Hellfire missile attack on the building and solicits the opinion of her British Army legal counsel.
 To her frustration, her counsel advises her to seek approval from superiors.
 Benson asks permission from the COBRA members, who fail to reach a decision and refer the question up to the UK Foreign Secretary, presently on a trade mission to Singapore.
 He does not offer a definite answer and defers to the United States Secretary of State, who immediately declares the American suicide bomber an enemy of the state.
 The Foreign Secretary then insists that COBRA take due diligence to minimise collateral damage.